aws-iot-builder-tools/aws-greengrass-provisioner/lambda-support/README.md

   - Builds a minimal role for the Greengrass core
   - Adds GGP as a Lambda function with the permissions necessary to create empty deployments

-- `invoke-lambda-function.sh` - This is a script that will invoke GGP as a Lambda function and attempt to create a new Greengrass group with a random name and an empty deployment.
+- `invoke-lambda-function.sh` - Invokes GGP as a Lambda function and attempt to create a new Greengrass group with a random name and an empty deployment.
 It can be used to validate that the function works.

+- `extract-from-outfile.sh` - Extracts files from the output JSON saved from the `invoke-lambda-function.sh` script